EgbieAndersonUku1/myBlog/README.md

         You must already have virtualenv stored on your computer.
 If virtualenv is not installed in your computer run the command **pip install virtualenv**.
         This will install the virtualenv on your computer.

-    This will create a virtual environment on your computer.
+    This will create a virtual environment.

  2) If you have installed the virtual environment on your computer activate it by use this command below or skip to step 3:

     **source 'The name of your virtual environment without quotes'/bin/activate**

-3) Change into source folder by running the command **cd myBlog/src**
+3) Change into myBlog folder by running the command **cd myBlog/src**

 4) Next run the command: **pip install -r requirement.txt**.
     This will download all the depencides needed to run the blog and store it in on your computer or your virtual environment if you have created one.

- 4) Change into the src folder by typing the command: **cd src**
  5) Run the command **python run.py runserver**.
 This will start the web server.
  6) Open a new browser and type in the url box: **http://127.0.0.1:5000**.
  To access any page just add a slash behind the link followed by the page.